Skip to content

 Epstein Department of Industrial and Systems Engineering

 Cici has a strong passion for developing data/technology-driven solutions for real-world problems.
-Cici has previous experience as a product operations intern at an e-commerce retailer and a part-time assistant at a consulting firm and has strong skills in data cleaning, data analysis, and literary research.
-Cici is analyzing data on COVID-19 disease and patient flow.
+Cici has analyzed data on COVID-19 disease and patient flow.

 Kuofu Liu